CHARTERED PROFESSIONALS IN HUMAN RESOURCES NEW BRUNSWICK BYLAWS ADOPTED NOVEMBER 22, 2011

 10.1 Chapters councils will form local Boards with Executive committees, to meet the needs of specific geographic regions, as defined by the Provincial Board.
 Chapter Councils shall be comprised of Chapter Council Executive and Chapter Council Directors.

 10.2 Each Chapter will elect a Chapter Council Executive which must be comprised of the Offices of President, Secretary, and Treasurer.
 Chapters may elect a Vice-President or President Elect and have a Past President as members of their executive.
-Chapters have the authority to add Directors the Chapter Council to serve on the Chapter Council Executive as the members of that Chapter see fit.
+Chapters have the authority to add Directors to the Chapter Council to serve on the Chapter Council Executive as the members of that Chapter see fit.

 10.3 Terms of Office for Chapter Council Executive